Your Complete Batanes Itinerary: Explore The North In 4 Days

 Take jump shots at scenic backdrops

 A scene taken from Salzburg?
 Nope.
 Or even New Zealand or Scotland?
 Nope.
-Believe it or not, these are gorgeous views taken from Vayang Rolling Hills and Racuh A Payaman or Marlboro Country.
+Believe it or not, these are gorgeous views taken from Racuh A Payaman aka Marlboro Country (because of its livestock freely grazing the land) and Vayang Rolling Hills.
 No filter required.
 Now, that’s something you don’t see in the city every day!

 Sample local delicacies